devomh/comp3083_2025/lab03/content/03_API.md

 > **⭐ Best Practice: API Key Security**
 >
-> In this lab, we place the API key directly in the script for simplicity.
+> In this lab, we might place the API key directly in the script for simplicity.
 In any real-world application, you should **never** do this!
 Committing code with visible keys or passwords is a major security risk.
 >
 > Professionals use **environment variables** or secret management tools to handle sensitive data.
 This involves storing the key outside the code and loading it in dynamically, ensuring it never gets exposed in your Git repository.

-### Step 3: Debugging and Enhancement (10 minutes)
+### Step 3: Debugging and Enhancement

 -   **Run Your Code**: Open the integrated terminal in VS Code, activate your `conda` environment (`conda activate lab03`), navigate to your `src` directory, and run the script: `python weather_checker.py`.
 -   **Debugging Practice**: VS Code has a powerful debugger.
 Try setting a breakpoint by clicking to the left of a line number in `get_weather`.
 Then press `F5` to start debugging.
 When the code pauses, you can inspect variables and step through the execution line by line.